-One of the principal goals of PacketCable is to enhance the user's experience with video and high fidelity audio.
-Therefore, it is important for PacketCable UEs to be able to monitor the quality of the audio and video streams.
-This section specifies the associated requirements.
+One of the principal goals of PacketCable is to enhance the user's experience with higher quality audio and video.
+Therefore, it is important for UEs to be able to monitor the quality of the audio and video streams.
+Depending on both the type of media and on who supplies the UE, the end user or the PacketCable network operator, it may be sufficient to monitor just the network performance or it may be beneficial to monitor the media quality in addition to the network quality.
+This section specifies the associated requirements to cover both cases.